African humid period: East Africa

 Glaciers stopped retreating or briefly expanded in East Africa at the beginning of the AHP before continuing retreat.
 On Mount Kilimanjaro they may have expanded during the AHP after a phase during the Younger Dryas where the mountain was ice free, but the tree line also rose at that time, accompanied by soil formation.
 The wetter climate may have destabilized the neighbouring Mount Meru volcano, causing a giant landslide that removed its summit.

 Erosion in catchments of East Africa increased with the beginning of the humid period but then decreased even before its end, as the increased weathering led to the formation of soils, these in turn to the establishment of a vegetation cover that subsequently reduced additional erosion.
 Increased weathering resulted in the increased consumption of atmospheric CO_{2} during the AHP.

 Surprisingly, and contrary to the patterns expected from precessional changes, the East African Rift also experienced a wetter climates during the AHP, reaching as far south as Lake Rukwa and Lake Cheshi into the Southern Hemisphere.
-In the region of the African Great Lakes, pollen evidence points to the occurrence of forests including rainforest vegetation due to the increased precipitation, while today they occur only in limited areas there.
+In the region of the African Rift Valley and African Great Lakes, pollen evidence points to the occurrence of forests including rainforest vegetation due to the increased precipitation, while today they occur only in limited areas there.
 Denser vegetation also occurred at Lake Turkana, with wooden vegetation covering almost half of the dry land although grasslands remained dominant.
 Development of forest vegetation around the African Great Lakes created an interconnected environment where species spread, increasing biodiversity with effects on the future when the environment became fragmented.
 Vegetation cover also increased in the Afar region and Ericaceae plants spread at high elevations.
 Forests and moisture-requiring vegetation expanded in the Bale Mountains.
 Different types of vegetation, including dryland vegetation, existed at Lake Malawi and Lake Tanganyika however, and vegetation did not change much.
-A wetter climate is recorded from a soil in the Afar region.
+The wetter climate led to the formation of the Halalee paleosoil in the Afar region.

 In East Africa, the AHP led to improved environmental conditions in terms of food and water supply from large lakes, allowing early human populations to survive and grow in size without requiring major changes in food gathering strategies.
 Pottery techniques such as the "dotted wavy line" and "Kanysore" are associated with fishing and foraging communities.
+In Somalia, the "Bardaale" lithic industry is linked to the AHP.
 Earlier wet and dry periods in East Africa may have influenced the evolution of humans and allowed their spread across the Sahara and into Europe.
+Animal species took advantage too, with midge populations increasing in Lake Victoria.